alm378/docs/contenido/github/colaborar-con-problemas-y-solicitudes-de-extracción/creating-a-pull-request.md

 **Tips**:
 - Using the compare view, you can set up comparisons across any timeframe.
 For more information, see "[Comparing commits](/github/committing-changes-to-your-project/comparing-commits)."
 - Project maintainers can add a pull request template for a repository.
 Templates include prompts for information in the body of a pull request.
-For more information, see "[About issue and pull request templates](/articles/about-issue-and-pull-request-templates)."
+For more information, see "[About issue and pull request templates](/articles/about-issue-and-pull-request-templ %} to create a pull request.

-{% endtip %}

-### Creating the pull request

-{% tip %}

-**Tip**: You can also use {% data variables.product.prodname_desktop %} to create a pull request.
 For more information, see “[Creating an issue or pull request](/desktop/contributing-to-projects/creating-an-issue-or-pull-request)" in the {% data variables.product.prodname_desktop %} documentation.

 {% endtip %}